-A student needs to file only one application for a given category of scholarship (one application will submit the student's name for consideration for all of the entering scholarships).
-Students awarded scholarships based upon recommendations of
+A student needs to file only one application for a given category of scholarships (one application will submit the student's name for consideration for all of the entering scholarships).
+Students awarded scholarships based upon recommendations of faculty, departments, and/or by the Committee on Scholarship and Financial Assistance, will be notified in June.